Aerospace Structural Life Intelligence

 The Problem

-“Predict structural degradation and RUL for aerospace assets from sensor + physics data”
+“Predict structural degradation and remaining useful life for aerospace assets before failures occur”

 Organizations face these key challenges: